+Volume 34 · Number 2 · 2007 · 128-134

+Table III Simulation results

-Pelvis/Trunk Knee Ankle
+Pelvis/trunk Knee Ankle

-Only Position Peak(Nm/kg) 0.48 0.59 0.38
+Only position control Peak (Nm/kg) 0.48 0.59 0.38

-Control Workload(Ws) 29.0 39.3 31.0
+Workload (Ws) 29.0 39.3 31.0

-Proposed Peak(Nm/kg) 0.49 0.50 0.38
+Proposed control Peak (Nm/kg) 0.49 0.50 0.38

-Control Workload(Ws) 26.9 36.3 28.8
+• Workload (Ws) 26.9 36.3 28.8

+required to use his 92 percent of physical strength comparing with physical strength without the force assistance control.
+This means our assistance system can use part of his remaining strength in order not to reduce muscular strength.

+Therefore, we can verify that the system selects more appropriate control method and our proposed control scheme is effective.

-C. Experiment
+4.3 Experiment

 Here, we verify the performance of our prototype system by the experiment.
 In this experiment, our prototype system assists the patient with our proposed control scheme.

-As the result of the experiment, our system can assist the patient as shown in Fig. 12.
-The height of the patient is 170[cm] and the system lifts him at 30[sec].
-Fig. 13 shows the tracks of the position of the patient's waist, knee and ankle joint and their control references.
-From Fig.13, both tracks are almost same line and this means our assistance system realizes the natural standing-up motion by nursing specialist.
+As the result of the experiment, our system can assist the patient as shown in Figure 12.
+The height of the patient is 170 cm and the system lifts him at 30 s.
+Figure 13 shows the tracks of the position of the patient's waist, knee and ankle joint and their control references.
+From Figure 13, both tracks are almost same line and this means our assistance system realizes the natural standing up motion by nursing specialist.
+5. Conclusion